Foundations of regular variation on topological spaces: Regular variation in metric spaces and Banach spaces

-where $\psi_0(\xi)=0$, $c_m>0$ for all $m$ and $c_m\to 0$ as $m\to\infty$.
-This condition (with $m=0$) implies that $\|\xi\|$ is regularly varying and, combined with \eqref{eq:mod-HS} characterises all $\xi$ which belong to the domain of attraction of a non-degenerate strictly $\alpha$-stable law, see \cite[Theorem~4.11]{MR0345155}.
-The condition $c_m>0$ in the cited result, which also appears as Theorem~3.1 in \cite{kok:stoev:xion19}, ensures that the law of $\xi$ is genuinely infinitely dimensional.
+where $\psi_0(\xi)=0$, $c_m>0$ for all $m$, and $c_m\to 0$ as $m\to\infty$.
+This condition (with $m=0$) implies that $\|\xi\|$ is regularly varying and, combined with \eqref{eq:mod-HS}, characterises all $\xi$ that belong to the domain of attraction of a non-degenerate strictly $\alpha$-stable law in the Hilbert space; see \cite[Theorem~4.11]{MR0345155}.
+The condition $c_m>0$ in the cited result, which also appears as Theorem~3.1 in \cite{kok:stoev:xion19}, ensures that the law of $\xi$ is genuinely infinite-dimensional (i.e., not supported on any finite-dimensional subspace).

-\section{Special cases and examples}
+\chapter{Special cases and examples}

-\subsection{Random variables}
+\section{Random variables}

 Let $\XX$ be a subset of the real line with the Euclidean topology.
-Consider any scaling $T$ and a scaling consistent ideal $\sS$ on $\XX$.
-If the scaling is linear, then $\XX$ has to be a subcone of $\R$, that is, the whole $\R$, $\R_+=[0,\infty)$ or $\R_-=(-\infty,0]$.
+Consider a scaling $T$ and a scaling-consistent ideal $\sS$ on $\XX$.
+When maxima are considered below, we assume that the maps $T_t$ are order-preserving.
+If the scaling is linear, then $\XX$ must be a subcone of $\R$, that is, either the entire $\R$, or $\R_+=[0,\infty)$, $\R_-=(-\infty,0]$, or their open versions $(0,\infty)$ and $(-\infty,0)$.

 Let $\xi_1,\xi_2,\ldots$ be independent copies of a random variable $\xi$, and define